2020/21 at University College Birmingham

 Our halls of accommodation at The Maltings remain open, and our Accommodation team can help if you have any questions.

 During the time the national restrictions are in place, you must remain in your residence.
 This means you must not travel to another address, stay overnight elsewhere, or move back to live with your family.
+However, the UK government has announced an exemption for those who wish to go home during the Easter break (See 'Can I travel back home over the Easter holidays?' below).

 If you need support while you are living in Birmingham – whether at The Maltings or in a private residence – please let us know and we will do our best to help.